How do I store Amazon SNS notifications for Amazon SES emails in DynamoDB using Lambda?

 Subscribe your Lambda function to one or more Amazon SNS topics

 You must manually add permissions to the function resource policy to allow SNS to invoke the function.
-You can add these permissions with the following AWS CLI command:
+To add these permissions, run the following AWS CLI command:

-After you add the necessary permissions, follow the steps below to subscribe your function to an SNS topic.
+After you add the necessary permissions, complete the following steps to subscribe your function to an SNS topic.

-1. In the left navigation pane of the Amazon SNS console, choose Topics.
+1. In the navigation pane of the Amazon SNS console, choose Topics.

-2. Identify the SNS topic that is used in Amazon SES for bounce notifications.
+2. Identify the SNS topic that's used in Amazon SES for bounce notifications.
 For example: An SNS topic named ses_notifications_repo.

 3. Choose the SNS topic's ARN.
 The Topic Details page opens.